futurelink/drl2gcode/README.md

 This tool is used to convert PCB drilling file to G-Code to execute it on CNC milling machines.

-I tried to write a minimalistic G-Code which could be undelstood by almost any CNC machine, i've tested it with LinuxCNC and MACH3.
+I tried to write a minimalistic G-Code which could be understood by almost any CNC machine, i've tested it with LinuxCNC and MACH3.

 Usage